-The Excel Amorlinc function calculates the prorated linear depreciation of an asset for each accounting period.
-The function is provided for users of the French accounting system.
+The Excel Amorlinc function is provided for users of the French accounting system.
+The function calculates the prorated linear depreciation of an asset for a specified accounting period.

 The syntax of the Amorlinc function is: